tesmarishy/qubership-envgene/docs/instance-pipeline-parameters.md

 ## `CRED_ROTATION_PAYLOAD`

-**Description**: A parameter used to dynamically update sensitive parameters (those defined via the EnvGene cred macro).
-It modifies values across different contexts within a specified namespace and optional application. **JSON in string** format.
-See details in [Credential Rotation](/docs/cred-rotation.md)
-The value can be provided as plain text or encrypted.
+**Description**: A parameter used to dynamically update sensitive parameters (those defined via the [cred macro](/docs/template-macros.md#credential-macros)).
+It modifies values across different contexts within a specified namespace and optional application.
+The value can be provided as plain text or encrypted. **JSON in string** format.
+See details in [feature description](/docs/features/cred-rotation.md)

 ```json
 {